 (Input Parameters) => Method Expression

-don’t get mad just by having a glance at a lambda expression statement, It’s not an alien Language.
+Don’t get mad just by glancing at a lambda expression statement.
+It’s not an alien Language.
 It’s simply a Function(or delegate)!
-Well, we can call it as anonymous function.
+Well, we can call it an anonymous function.
 It’s a function without a name.
-But it has parameter and return value, but they are dynamic, which means we can put anything for them, its on us.
+But it has parameters and return values, which are dynamic, which means we can put anything for them; it’s on us.
 Wow!
 How flexible.
 Yes, it is.

-However, you will have to remember one thing though, as soon as we use it in code, wherever that is, it’s scope finishes right there, no way to reuse it anymore, as there is to name assigned to it!
-So, mostly, we will use this on some tasks which will need some computation and we want to write it easy and efficient way, but don’t need to reuse it again often.
+However, you will have to remember one thing though: as soon as we use it in code, wherever that is, its scope finishes right there; there is no way to reuse it anymore, as there is no name assigned to it!
+So, we will mostly use this on some tasks that will require some computation, and we want to write it in an easy and efficient way, but we don’t need to reuse it again often.
 If we need so, this must be assigned to a delegate or ‘Func’ type.

 General Usage Of C# Lambda Expression:

-In general lambda expression is handy while using LinQ query in your application an apply them on a list of data, either from database, from XML or dynamic.
-In other words, we usual use it to filter out some specific data from a list of data that meets the criteria and use them on a LinQ operation.lambda expression can be used in wide range of area like linq to sql, linq to xml, linq to entity(Entity framework), array/list data etc.
+In general, lambda expressions are handy while using LinQ queries in your application and applying them to a list of data, either from a database, XML, or dynamic.
+In other words, we usually use them to filter out some specific data from a list of data that meets the criteria and use them in a LinQ operation.
+Lambda expressions can be used in a wide range of areas, like LINQ to SQL, LINQ to XML, LINQ to entity(Entity framework), array/list data, etc.

 Read All LinQ Tutorials By CodeSamplez.com